SE19 - The Second Heart: Why This 5-Minute Calf Habit is the Secret to Healthy Circulation After 60,

 toes with ease, but getting it back up is a challenge.

 This process is known as venous return.
+Unlike arteries, veins have one-way

 valves and rely on surrounding muscles to squeeze them.
+This is the calf muscle

-pump.
-3 Best Senior Mobility Squats for Australian Gardeners Over 70 When you
+pump3 Best Senior Mobility Squats for Australian Gardeners Over 70 When you

 perform a plantarflexion (pointing your toes down or lifting